SteveBarnett/Remixing/_thinking/yield.md

 updated: 2025-05-19
 ---

+ICT for D

+- Keep as much **intact** as possible for everyone
+- Use **connection**, sensitivity, calmness to **transform** things
+- Subtly **divert** energy so it can't land effectively

+## Gathered notes

+- Yielding, suppleness, softness goes with life
+- Work with conflict in ways that are compassionate, effective, non-aggressive
+- **Keep as much intact as possible for everyone**
+- **Use connection, sensitivity, calmness to transform things**
+- **Subtly divert energy so it can't land effectively**

+### Life

 - Tenderness and softness go with life
 - Yielding and suppleness go with life
 - Bending and bowing means you’re alive

+## Conflict

 - To be the aggressor is to throw away compassion
+- “Taking whole”: Keeps as much intact as possible for everyone
+- Work with conflict in ways that are kindly and effective
+- True victory is victory over aggression

+## Transform

 - Prevail by transforming the relationship between you
 - Using softness, connection, sensitivity, calmness to transform a situation
 - Subtly diverting energy so it can't land effectively
-- “Taking whole”: Keeps as much intact as possible for everyone
-- Work with conflict in ways that are kindly and effective
-- True victory is victory over aggression

 ## Older notes